Kamaal R. Khan

-Mohammed Rashid Mohammed Iqbal Kamaal (born 1 January 1975), better known as Kamaal Rashid Khan and often referred to as KRK or Kamaal R. Khan, is an Indian actor, producer and writer in Hindi and Bhojpuri cinema.
+Mohammed Rashid Mohammed Iqbal Kamaal (born 1 January 1975), better known as Kamaal Rashid Khan and often referred to as KRK or Kamaal R. Khan, is an Indian film critic, actor, producer and writer in Hindi and Bhojpuri cinema.
 He has produced or written most of the films he has starred in, notably the controversial Deshdrohi (2008), his only film as a lead actor.
 He is best known for his supporting role in Ek Villain (2014) and for participating in the reality show Bigg Boss in 2009.
 He has appeared in music videos as well.

 Khan is also known for his controversial criticisms of Indian film personalities.

-Biography
+Early life

 Khan was born in a Muslim family in Deoband, a town in the Saharanpur district of Uttar Pradesh, India in 1975.
-(Note: Deoband is the centre of the Darul Uloom Deoband, where the Deobandi movement originated and takes its name from.)
 He is the father of two kids, a son and a daughter.
 A businessman, he ventured into the Indian film industry during the 2000s.